aionnetwork/aion-docs/developers/tools/maven-cli/install.md

 ---
 title: Install
+description: Installing Maven is quite simple, but differs between operating systems.
+If these instructions don't work for you check out the Apache Maven website to see detailed instructions for specific operating systems.
 ---

-Installing Maven is pretty simple, but differs between operating systems.

 ## Linux